 Now that Facebook has finished processing the video, I can see the post status is green, so it’s scheduled.
 If I select the three dots, once I hover over the post here, then I’m able to reschedule it.

-So if I, once I clicked that I can change the time, I can also cancel the post and it will move it to Draft, I can preview the post and that will show me what it looks like.
+Once I clicked that I can change the time, I can also cancel the post and it will move it to Draft, I can preview the post and that will show me what it looks like.
 How nice is that?
 The desktop view and in mobile view as well.

 I can also edit the post, and this will open up the same dialogue that you saw before, or I can change the text, change the thumbnail, add the captions once again and just any editing that I need to do before it actually goes live.

-So under content library, videos you can crosspost, because I selected the feature earlier where I can actually, where I wanted to share it to other pages, I can then use this video and I can crosspost the videos.
+Under content library, videos you can crosspost, because I selected the feature earlier where I can actually, where I wanted to share it to other pages, I can then use this video and I can crosspost the videos.

-So it’s here because I said that I wanted to share it to my other pages.
+It’s here because I said that I wanted to share it to my other pages.
 I select the three dots, hover over here, crosspost video.
 And now, this is creating a new post.
 It’s got the same details, exactly the same details I select, Next, I know it’s going to a different page.

-So the first page that I scheduled it to was Sara Nguyen Online and this one is scheduling it to Social Media Rocketeer, and I can see that at the bottom here, it’s got a different profile image and the words here, which is the actual page it’s posting to.
+The first page that I scheduled it to was Sara Nguyen Online and this one is scheduling it to Social Media Rocketeer, and I can see that at the bottom here, it’s got a different profile image and the words here, which is the actual page it’s posting to.

-So I’m going to go next, with the same details I can either publish it now or I can schedule this to appear in the future, the date and the time, show in the newsfeed, and then I can schedule it, and this will then automatically schedule it to another page that I own.
+I’m going to go next, with the same details I can either publish it now or I can schedule this to appear in the future, the date and the time, show in the newsfeed, and then I can schedule it, and this will then automatically schedule it to another page that I own.